franciscop/translate/README.md

 - **`cache`**: a `Number` with the milliseconds that each translation should be cached.
 Leave it undefined to cache it indefinitely (until a server/browser restart).
 - **`engine`**: a `String` containing the name of the engine to use for translation.
 Right now it defaults to `google`.
 Read more [in the engine section](#engines).
 - **`key`**: the API Key for the engine of your choice.
 Read more [in the engine section](#engines).
+- **`url`**: only available for those engines that you can install on your own server (like Libretranslate), allows you to specify a custom endpoint for the translations.
+[See this issue](https://github.com/franciscop/translate/issues/26#issuecomment-845038821) for more info.

 Examples: